 In addition to dirty or worn down parts, old computers run a higher risk of acquiring malware that can corrupt your device and steal your data.
 Download Panda Security’s free antivirus on your device to clean up any potential threats.

 Sometimes a crash or shutdown has nothing to do with your software and hardware.
 It is the computer trying to protect itself.
-When your computer has been running too hot for too long, it will turn itself off to prevent any further or long-term damage.
+When a device has been running too hot for too long, your computer will turn itself off to prevent any further or long-term damage.

 You may also notice that as your computer’s programs slow down when the CPU gets hotter.
 When you have a lot of information on your computer, the processor has to work harder to keep up with all of the information and it heats up faster than normal.